 It doesn’t matter where your websites are hosted because Pingdom looks at the access to your site from all around the world, not from within your building.

 Once a site is up and running, Pingdom can sample real user activity to check on the response times for each page and service that each visitor’s requirements trigger.
-General performance monitoring includes threshold alerts, which can be delivered to you via SMS or email.
+General performance monitoring includes uptime monitoring and threshold alerts, which can be delivered to you via SMS or email.
 You can get alerts conditionally routed to different team members and a filtering check strips out false reporting and non-critical conditions so you don’t get pestered constantly by the alerting system.

 Fees for the platform are paid by subscription, which can be set either monthly or annually.
 You get a discount for the annual payment plan, but be aware that you have to pay your subscription for the service in advance and you will be automatically rebilled when the payment period expires.
 Pingdom is available at four different service levels: Standard, Advanced, Professional, and Enterprise.
 You can get a 14-day free trial of the Pingdom system.